craftcms/cms/docs/dev/functions.md

 ```

 It is also possible to specify custom elements that should be added as children of the root svg element (i.e. a `<title>`).
 This can be done  via the `$elements` argument.
-The `$elements` argument requires a nested array where the child array contains three items:
+The `$elements` argument requires a nested array where the child arrays contain these three items:
 - The name of the element
 - The content of the element
 - An array containing the key value pairs listing any attributes of this element,